Ludeme/LudiiExampleAI/README.md

 ## Changelog

+- 12 February, 2021: Updated repository for compatibility with new version 1.1.14 of Ludii.
 - 2 November, 2020: Updated repository for compatibility with new version 1.1.0 of Ludii.
 - 31 August, 2020: Updated repository for compatibility with new version 1.0.5 of Ludii.
 - 16 August, 2020: Updated repository for compatibility with new version 1.0.3 of Ludii.